Introduction

 How does sustainable project management contribute to a company’s overall CSR strategy?

-It aligns project outcomes with broader corporate sustainability goals, enhancing the company’s environmental and social performance while supporting long-term economic viability.
+It aligns project outcomes with the organisation’s broader sustainability goals, improving environmental and social performance while supporting long-term economic viability.

 What skills do project managers need to develop for sustainable project management?

-Key skills include sustainability assessment, stakeholder engagement, life cycle thinking, and the ability to balance competing priorities.
+Project managers should develop skills in sustainability assessment, stakeholder engagement, life cycle thinking, and balancing competing priorities.

 How can sustainable project management help reduce project risks?

-By considering long-term environmental and social impacts, sustainable practices can mitigate reputational, regulatory, and operational risks.
+Sustainable practices help manage long-term environmental and social risks, reducing potential reputational, regulatory, and operational risks.

 What are some industry-specific challenges in implementing sustainable project management?

-Challenges vary by industry but may include regulatory compliance, technology limitations, and supply chain complexity.
+Challenges vary but may include regulatory compliance, technology limitations, and supply chain complexity.

 How can small businesses benefit from sustainable project management practices?

-Small businesses can enhance their competitiveness, reduce operational costs, and improve their reputation through sustainable project management.
+Small businesses can gain a competitive edge, reduce operational costs, and enhance their reputation by implementing sustainable project management practices.